Felony, Misdemeanor or Infraction-Expungement In CA

 If you plead to a criminal charge or were convicted of a charge, that record will be with you forever.
 However, an expungement may be able to help your future!
 An expunged record will show as "dismissed" on the court web site.
 Employers and Licensing Boards must take into consideration the fact that your case has been expunged.

-If you were convicted of an infraction, a misdemeanor, or a felony and were not sentenced to state prison you can petition for a dismissal.
-This means you were given county jail time, probation, a fine, or a combination of those.
-If you are petitioning for a dismissal, the court, upon proper motion, may withdraw your guilty or no contest (nolo contendere) plea, or verdict of guilt if you went to trial, and enter a not guilty plea.
-Then the court will set aside and dismiss the conviction.
-From that point forward, you are no longer considered convicted of the offense.
-Your record will be changed to show a dismissal per 1203.4 rather than a conviction.
+If you were convicted of an infraction, a misdemeanor, or a felony and were not sentenced to state prison, we can petition the court for a dismissal.
+This means you were given county jail time, probation, a fine, or a combination of those and you may be eligible for an expungement.
+The court will set aside the conviction and the court record would show "dismissed" rather than a conviction.

 A person shall not be denied a license solely on the basis that he or she has been convicted of a felony if he or she has obtained a certificate of rehabilitation … or that he or she has been convicted of a misdemeanor if he or she has met all applicable requirements of the criteria of rehabilitation developed by the board to evaluate the rehabilitation of a person when considering the denial of a license.

 Once all your convictions have been dismissed, this is what you can expect: